Skip to McMaster Navigation Skip to Site Navigation Skip to main content

 Frequently Asked Questions

-While there may be some overlap in the content of some of the modules with existing one-off EDI training offerings delivered by the Equity and Inclusion Office, Human Resources Services and other offices across campus, the Inclusive Excellence Leadership Program differs in the following ways:
+While there may be some overlap in the content of some of the modules with existing one-off EDIA training offerings delivered by the Equity and Inclusion Office, Human Resources Services and other offices across campus, the Inclusive Excellence Leadership Program differs in the following ways:

 1. Curriculum is tailored for people leaders (leaders with supervisory responsibility);